Socketlike/SpotifyModal/README.md

       - Skip next icon: `skip-next`
       - Repeat icon: `repeat`

-<h2 align="center">Known issues</h2>
+## Known issues

-- Leaving Spotify inactive for an hour or so will make the controls stop working until you manually update the player state in the Spotify app
+- Leaving Spotify inactive for an hour or so will make the controls stop working until you manually update the player state in the Spotify app **(semi-confirmed to be fixed by enabling the "Automatic Reauthentication" option under the "Miscellaneous" category in plugin settings)**
-- The progress bar is very sensitive to lag (heavy system load / renderer freezing), causing inaccuracy
-- The modal can fade out at random when the player state updates (pre-better-codebase bug)
-- The title element does not play the scrolling animation (when it's supposed to) on Discord startup, instead it cuts out (ellipsis)

-<h2 align="center">Miscellaneous</h2>
+- The progress bar can be off by 1s - 5s at times when the Discord app lags and the Spotify state updates. **(There is no real fix for this as we cannot trust Spotify's timestamp, it is >= ~350000ms off, consistently)**
+- Updating Discord's language will cause the modal to be removed until you reload the plugin

+## Miscellaneous

 - Right clicking on the cover art copies the currently playing album URL, if there's any
 - Right clicking on the song title copies the currently playing song's URL
 - Right clicking on an artist's name copies the artist's user URL
 - Clicking on the progress bar allows you to set current playback position

-<h2 align="center">Roadmap</h2>
+## Roadmap

 - [x] Add basic functionality
 - [x] Song progress bar